wfleming/WFInstagramAPI/README.markdown

 #### Custom JSON serializer

 You can set a different class to use for JSON serialization using `+[WFIGInstagram setSerializer:]`.
 The class you set must implement the `WFIGSerializer` protocol.
-This repository actually contains files for one non-standard & currently non-compiled serializer: `WFIGCJSONSerializer`, which uses the [TouchJSON](https://github.com/TouchCode/TouchJSON).
+This repository actually contains files for one non-standard & currently non-compiled serializer: `WFIGCJSONSerializer`, which uses [TouchJSON](https://github.com/TouchCode/TouchJSON).
 TouchJSON is *significantly* faster than Apple's built in `NSJSONSerialization`, so copying these files to your project, including `TouchJSON`, and using this serializer instead is encouraged.

 ## Contributing